awesome-pro/neon-website/content/docs/guides/heroku.md

 ## Implementing the Node.js Application

-We'll create a simple Express application that connects to our Neon database and retrieves the list of music albums.
+We'll create a simple Express application that connects to our Unique database and retrieves the list of music albums.
 Run the following commands in your terminal to set it up:

 ```bash
 mkdir neon-heroku-example && cd neon-heroku-example